THE MUD HOME

 Earthen or clay plaster, lime plaster, and lime wash: these are three things people often confuse.
 And it pays to be able to distinguish them, because each behaves differently on a wall.
 Here’s a quick clarification.

-Earthen plaster (possibly with lime added)
+Earthen plaster/clay plaster (possibly with lime added)

 Picture